kowustep8719/kowustep8719.github.io/index.md

 <img id="algorithms" src="assets/img/algorithms.png" alt="Algorithms and Data Structure" title="Algorithms and Data Structure" />

-The artifact chosen for the Algorithms and Data Structures is the **Inventory Mobile App**, as demonstrated in the [artifact code review](CodeReview "Refinement Plan and Code Review").
+The artifact chosen for the Algorithms and Data Structures is the **Inventory Mobile App**, as demonstrated in the [Refinement Plan and Code Review](https://kowustep8719.github.io/CodeReview "Artifact Code Review").
 I selected it from my computer science course, CS-360: Mobile Architecture and Programming, which I took in 2023 during the January – February term.
 The artifact aims to develop a mobile app that can track inventories of items in warehouses or shops and can be accessed through Android mobile devices.
 The application is built using the Java programming language and linked with the relational database SQLite.
 The development and programming were facilitated by using the Android Studio IDE.
 Also, comprehensive testing, such as unit tests and application execution, was conducted within the Android Studio environment to ensure compatibility and performance across various Android platforms.

 The chosen artifact revolves around Algorithms and Data Structures, encompassing a comprehensive process of algorithm design and implementation.
 It entails considerations regarding the interaction of users with various algorithms and data structures implemented within the application.
 It entails considerations regarding the interaction of users with various algorithms and data structures implemented within the application.
 Emphasis is placed on ensuring intuitive utilization of the algorithms and their functionalities, incorporating industry-standard symbols and icons for a seamless user experience.